 When these fibres are inhaled, it can pose a serious threat to the health and result to diseases including asbestosis, mesothelioma, and other types of cancer such as ovarian and laryngeal cancers.
 These factors led to a ruling in the mid-1980s that banned the use of asbestos.
 But, it wasn’t until asbestos and many other asbestos-based products have already infiltrated the market and were greatly patronised by consumers.

-In this article, we recall five of the worst asbestos-laced products ever made.
+5 of the worst asbestos-laced products ever made

 5. Asbestos Stove Lining

 Asbestos was also manufactured into stove liners such as this Asbestine Stove Lining product.
 It was advertised as a long-lasting and convenient option that ensures proper distribution of heat to stoves and ovens.
 However, the same heat the asbestos material insulates can cause it to become friable and release loose fibres into the air.

 A relatively wide range of high-temperature industries used asbestos mitts for protective wear.
 These clothing did an excellent job of keeping the workers safe from burns and other serious injuries that involve heat and flames.
 However, the cost of this safety is grave.
 Even when the garments are in good condition it can still release fibres in the air, resulting to moderate to high levels of asbestos exposure.

 Asbestos was also used to make baby suits.
 Because it is small and fibrous in nature, the mineral was once spun and woven into textiles and garments.
 The results included baby suits that are resistant to high heat, flames, and electrical fires.
 However, they were still indestructible and can only be as dangerous as any fire can be.